Hall Effect Sensor Pro Preview

 What Is a Hall Effect Sensor?

-A Hall Effect Sensor is a tiny electronic sensor that can detect magnets.
-It can tell when a magnet gets close and send a signal to other electronics, like an Arduino or a light.
-Think of it like a switch that turns on when a magnet is near.
+A Hall Effect Sensor is a small electronic component that detects magnets.
+When a magnet comes close, it sends a signal to other devices, like an Arduino or an LED light.
+Think of it as a tiny switch that turns on whenever a magnet is nearby.

 To access the full video please subscribe to FLLCasts.com